 | Leverage | 400 times |

-(*) Bitcoin/USD (BTCUSDc) on Standard Cent accounts is traded with a contract size of 0.01.
+(*) Trading in Bitcoin/USD (BTCUSDc) on Standard Cent accounts is conducted with a contract size of 0.01.

-At Exness, you can trade BTC/USD (Bitcoin/US Dollar) using "Swap-Free" accounts, which do not incur swap points.
+At Exness, you can trade BTC/USD (Bitcoin/US Dollar) on a "swap-free" basis, meaning no swap points are charged.
 In long-term FX trading, swap points are one of the factors you need to be mindful of.
-Negative swap points, in particular, cause losses to accumulate simply by holding a position, so it is important to check the swap points in advance when expecting long-term profits.
+Negative swap points, in particular, can cause losses to accumulate simply by holding a position, so it is important to check the swap points in advance if you are expecting long-term profits.

-At Exness, all account types allow swap-free trading of cryptocurrencies, stock indices, major currency pairs (excluding the DXY), select minor currency pairs, XAU/USD, and USOIL.
-There are no requirements regarding deposit amounts or trading volume; swap-free trading is applied by default, so you can enjoy trading Bitcoin using a variety of strategies—from scalping to swing trading—without worrying about negative swaps.
+At Exness, you can trade cryptocurrencies, stock indices, major currency pairs (excluding the DXY), select minor currency pairs, XAU/USD, and USOIL swap-free across all account types.
+With no requirements regarding deposit amounts or trading volume, and swap-free trading applied by default, you can enjoy trading Bitcoin using a variety of strategies—from scalping to swing trading—without worrying about negative swaps.

 When trading Bitcoin CFDs on Exness, please note the following:

-At Exness, you can open additional accounts to use different account types based on your trading strategies or specific instruments.
+At Exness, you can open additional accounts to use different account types depending on your trading strategy or the specific asset you’re trading.
 For example, you can use a Low Spread account for BTC/USD (Bitcoin/USD) and a Pro account for ETH/USD (Ethereum/USD).
 You can also reduce risk by distributing your funds across multiple accounts.While you cannot change your account type once it has been opened, you can open up to 100 accounts per trading platform (MT4/MT5), for a total of 200 accounts.
 Please note that for Standard Cent accounts, you can open up to 10 accounts per platform (MT4/MT5), for a total of 20 accounts.
-To open additional accounts with Exness, please do so via your Personal Area.
+To open additional accounts with Exness, please do so through your Personal Area.

 The margin required to trade cryptocurrency CFDs on Exness is determined by a fixed margin requirement.
 This applies regardless of the leverage you set; for example, even if you set a leverage of 2,000x, a leverage of 400x will apply to BTC/USD (Bitcoin/US Dollar) trades, and the margin requirement will be 0.25%.